Brie is undoubtedly a popular cheese and one of my particular favorites.

 Surprisingly, brie works well with many different food items, especially when served as part of a cheese board.

-It goes without saying that you can serve brie with crackers, fruit, and nuts.
+You can serve brie with crackers, fruit, and nuts.

 How about cooking brie, it is delicious when served warm!

-I actually prefer it to baked Camembert.
+I prefer it to baked Camembert.

 A great alternative lunch is to pop the brie inside filo pastry to give a nice contrast between the crunch and the soft cheese.